Win Win Negotiation – How I made $500 in Ten Minutes

 Next, I mentioned to the mechanic, “As you know, I have used your company exclusively for the past 6 years.
 What can you do for me?”

-In my mind, I was thinking about my options.
-I had in my mind that I would be willing to split the cost of the repair with the company.
+I began thinking about my options.
+I decided that I would be willing to split the cost of the repair with the company.
 Additionally, I was also willing to go to another mechanic if they would not stand by their work.
 I had nothing to loose.

 As I expected, the auto repair company agreed to cover the cost of parts, about $500 for the timing belt and accompanying parts, and I paid about $350 for the labor.